bbc/simorgh/README.md

 ### End-to-end tests

 We use [Cypress](https://www.cypress.io/) for our end-to-end tests.
-For running the tests locally we need two terminals running:

-1. `npm run dev` with the application,
-2. `npm run test:e2e` with the Cypress integration tests.
+`npm run test:e2e` This will run the application and the Cypress tests in two terminals.
+After tests are run, it will stop all Node processes.

 Tests can also be run in isolation like this `npm run test:e2e -- --spec cypress/integration/article_spec.js`.
-Further details on using the Cypress CLI can be found at https://docs.cypress.io/guides/guides/command-line.html Cypress can be run interactively using `npm run test:e2e:interactive`.
+Further details on using the Cypress CLI can be found at https://docs.cypress.io/guides/guides/command-line.html

+Cypress can be run interactively using `npm run test:e2e:interactive`.
 This loads a user interface which easily allows for indivdual tests to be run alongside a visual stream of the browser, as the tests run.